- The Complaint Process is designed to treat Complainants and Respondents equitably.

 e.
 A statement of, and rationale for, the result as to each allegation, including a determination regarding responsibility, any disciplinary sanctions the District/School imposes on the Respondent consistent with District/School policies and state and federal law, and whether Remedies designed to restore or preserve equal access to the District/School's education program or activity will be provided by the District/School to the Complainant; and

 f.
-The District/School's procedures and permissible bases for the Complainant or Respondent to Appeal. - The District/School must provide the written Determination to the Parties simultaneously.
+The District/School's procedures and permissible bases for the Complainant or Respondent to Appeal.

 O. Appeal -